analogsenses/source/source/_drafts/2016-01-20-this-is-a-test-post.markdown

 Blockquotes are some of the most commonly used elements on the web, especially on blogs.
 This is what a blockquote looks like:

 > This is a blockquote.
-These are often used to quote entire paragraphs of text from an external linked piece.
+These are often used to quote entire paragraphs of text from an external source.
 The way blockquotes are usually styled on the web is by using a left border and indenting both sides.
 This is such a widespread convention that you probably won’t want to deviate too much from it.

-Some people also use a different color from the main body font, or a different size, or even a different font.
-Those are good ways to further differentiate blockquotes from regular text, if you like that sort of thing.
+> Blockquotes can have  multiple paragraphs.
+In order to make blockquotes stand out, some people use a different color from the main body font, or a different size, or even a different font.
+Those are valid ways to further differentiate blockquotes from regular text, if you like that sort of thing.

 Typically, spacing between a blockquote and the following paragraph — this one — will be a bit larger than between regular paragraphs, but not by much.
 You can see that in the blockquote above.